 Dunedin Hospital is a tertiary level hospital of 400 beds located in central Dunedin, New Zealand, servicing the city of Dunedin and the wider Otago region.

-From Dunedin you’ll have easy access to incredible adventures, with ski-fields, lakes, rainforests and resorts all within an easy drive.
+From Dunedin you’ll have easy access to incredible adventures, with ski-fields, mountains, forests, lakes and ocean all within an easy drive.
+Queenstown, New Zealand’s most popular tourist town, is just over 3 hours away by car.
 Locally, the opportunity for wildlife encounters and recreational activities are right at your doorstep.
-To find out more about living here please click the following link https://www.dunedinnz.com
+To find out more about living here please click the following link www.dunedinnz.com

-- You’ll be an RACP trainee registrar (or working towards this), or a non-trainee registrar with an interest in working in Child Health.
+You’ll be an RACP trainee registrar (or working towards this), or a non-trainee registrar with an interest in working in Child Health.

-- We are interested in hearing from RMOs with a minimum of two years’ post qualification experience and some experience working in a Children’s Health role.
+We are interested in hearing from RMOs with a minimum of two years’ post qualification experience and some experience working in a Children’s Health role.

-- You must be legally entitled to work in New Zealand, and be eligible for general or provisional general registration with the Medical Council of New Zealand.
-You can check your eligibility for registration by visiting the Council’s website at www.mcnz.org.nz.
+You must be legally entitled to work in New Zealand, and be eligible for general or provisional general registration with the Medical Council of New Zealand.
+You can check your eligibility for registration by visiting the Council’s website at www.nzmc.org.nz

-- Please note that your application must contain the following:
+Please note that your application must contain the following: